Last updated on April 20th, 2023

 Both follow the same method and both are easy as can be!

-If your recipe calls for a cup of buttermilk, add 1 tablespoon of vinegar to a measuring cup and then enough milk to measure one cup.
-Stir together and then let it sit for about 5-10 minutes before using in your recipe.
+If the best buttermilk banana bread recipe calls for a cup of buttermilk, add 1 tablespoon of vinegar to a measuring cup and then enough milk to measure one cup.
+Stir together and then let it sit for about 5-10 minutes before using it in your recipe.

-You follow the exact same directions to use lemon juice instead of the vinegar.
+You follow the exact same directions to use lemon juice instead of vinegar.

 It really does make a difference, though, as opposed to using regular milk.
 Using buttermilk will make your banana bread more tender and helps to keep it moist for longer.
 Don’t skip this step!
 And why would you because it is so easy to make homemade buttermilk!

-The only other thing you really need to remember when you’re making banana bread is that your bananas really need to be mashed well.
-You can mix them in a blender, in a little handheld chopper or by mashing them on the side of a bowl with a fork.
+The only other thing you really need to remember when you’re making recipes with buttermilk and bananas is that your bananas really need to be mashed well.
+You can mix them in a blender, in a little handheld chopper, or by mashing them on the side of a bowl with a fork.
 Just make sure they’re mashed up really well without any big chunks left.

 Can You Freeze Banana Bread